Electronic manifolds for extrapolative alloy discovery: Background

 \subsubsection{Extrapolative Validation Protocol}

 To rigorously assess the transferability of the pseudo-density descriptors, we designed a disjoint training-testing protocol.
 The GPR model was actively trained exclusively on samples from the lower-order domain $\mathcal{D}_4$ (Al-Nb-Ti-Zr).
 This model was then frozen and tasked with predicting the properties of the full extrapolation domain $\mathcal{D}_7$ (Mo-Nb-Ta-Ti-V-W-Zr) without any re-training or exposure to the new chemical elements.
 This zero-shot transfer protocol evaluates whether the learned regression mapping $f: \mathbf{PC} \rightarrow K$ generalizes across chemically distinct refractory systems without re-training, fine-tuning, or element-specific feature engineering.
-Successful extrapolation would imply that the pseudo-density descriptor encodes a universal electronic overlap manifold transcending atomic labels.
+Both $\mathcal{D}_4$ and $\mathcal{D}_7$ share the BCC crystal structure and consist exclusively of group 4 to 6 transition metals; the transfer demonstrated here is therefore intra-family transfer within the refractory BCC alloy class, not unconditional extrapolation to arbitrary chemistries.
+Successful transfer implies that the pseudo-density encodes valence-overlap features that are transferable within this structurally and chemically constrained family.